mautic/developer-documentation-new/docs/themes/system.rst

 For example, to customize the login page, copy ``app/bundles/UserBundle/Views/Security/login.html.php`` into ``themes/system/MauticUserBundle/Security/login.html.php`` then make the desired changes.

 ..
-Warning:: Future Mautic upgrades may break if core templates were updated.
-Overridden core templates must be reconciled with changes in future upgrades.
+Warning:: Customizations may break Mautic updates core templates in future versions.
+You will need to reconcile your customizations with changes in core templates from future upgrades.